matildepanarra/UniMate/README.md

-# UniMate: AI-powered Financial Assistant for Students
+# UniMate: AI-powered Financial Assistant

 AI-driven assistant that helps students quickly find and apply for financial aid by analyzing their information and documents.